gregcaporaso/microbiogeo/doc/notes/permanova.rst

 The following output files are created: ::

-        Input_filepath                                                  permanova_R_value       p_value
+        Input_filepath                                                  permanova_F_value       p_value
         ../../datasets/keyboard/unweighted_unifrac_dm_shuffled_1.txt    1.04303546137           0.31

 ::

-        Input_filepath                                                  permanova_R_value       p_value
+        Input_filepath                                                  permanova_F_value       p_value
         ../../datasets/keyboard/unweighted_unifrac_dm_shuffled_2.txt    1.03699740907           0.317

 ::

-        Input_filepath                                                  permanova_R_value       p_value
+        Input_filepath                                                  permanova_F_value       p_value
         ../../datasets/keyboard/unweighted_unifrac_dm_shuffled_3.txt    0.959082333436          0.648

-The R values of 1.04303546137, 1.03699740907, and 0.959082333436 indicates that the shuffled host id's are not significantly different due to its relatively “small” ratio.
+The F values of 1.04303546137, 1.03699740907, and 0.959082333436 indicates that the shuffled host id's are not significantly different due to its relatively “small” ratio.
 This is a result that we would expect.
 The p-value of 0.31, 0.317, 0.648 and indicates that the result are insignificant.